Citron Is Very Wrong On Exact Sciences

 The CMS reimbursement rate will subsequently be reset every three years, or every year if the Company applies for, and is granted, Advanced Diagnostic Laboratory Test status for Cologuard, based on the volume-weighted median of private payer rates experienced in the applicable six-month data collection period.
 We submitted data for the initial collection period in March 2017, and our data submission will be subject to review by CMS prior to the finalization of the new reimbursement rate for Cologuard.”

-PAMA requires payment data from private payors (i.e., private health insurers, Medicaid managed care organizations, and Medicare Advantage plans) and is considering the time frame from January 1, 2016 to June 30, 2016, in order to set future pricing for Cologuard (and other companies tests).
+PAMA requires payment data from private payors (i.e., private health insurers, Medicaid managed care organizations, and Medicare Advantage plans) and is considering the time frame from January 1, 2016, to June 30, 2016, in order to set future pricing for Cologuard (and other companies' tests).
 During that time, virtually all counted Cologuard tests were priced at the Medicaid managed care organizations and Medicare Advantage plan rate of $512.43, as that was among the only coverage the test had then.
 In addition, there are limits to how far a test price can fall in a certain time frame under PAMA that are higher than Left’s pricing model.

-In the Q1 conference call CFO Jeff Elliott, indicates “a three-year interval reimbursed by Medicare and other payors.”
+In the Q1 conference call, CFO Jeff Elliott indicates “a three-year interval reimbursed by Medicare and other payors.”
 This means that whatever price gets set for Medicare on January 1st, 2018, it will be in effect for three years.

-In this week's BAML conference call Elliott reiterates that Exact believes that "Medicare reimbursement will remain stable, under PAMA, through 2020."
+In this week's BAML conference call, Elliott reiterates that Exact believes that "Medicare reimbursement will remain stable, under PAMA, through 2020."

-When Exact submitted their pricing data, it "demonstrated a weighted median of private payer rate equal to Cologuard's Medicare reimbursement rate in effect" at the time "which is approximately the same as its current Medicare rate ($512).
+When Exact submitted its pricing data, it "demonstrated a weighted median of private payer rate equal to Cologuard's Medicare reimbursement rate in effect" at the time "which is approximately the same as its current Medicare rate ($512).
 Our calculation includes a large number of Medicare Advantage claims which PAMA requires to be included in the calculation of the weighted median of private payor rates..."

 What this all means is that Cologuard's pricing from Medicare is likely to be about $500 per test from 2018 to 2020.
 While it might drift lower afterward, I suspect it remains stable a long time as Conroy has made it clear that he has no interest in negotiating down.